ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ---
 ```

 To extract or edit YAML/TOML/JSON metadata, you first need to decapitate Markdown documents.
-For instance, rmarkdown has a function called [`rmarkdown::yaml_front_matter()`](https://pkgs.rstudio.com/rmarkdown/reference/yaml_front_matter.html) to extract the YAML metadata of an R Markdown document.
+For instance, rmarkdown has a function called [`rmarkdown::yaml_front_matter()`](https://pkgs.rstudio.com/rmarkdown/reference/yaml_front_matter.html) to extract the YAML metadata of an R Markdown document; the quarto R package has a function called [`quarto::quarto_inspect()`](https://quarto-dev.github.io/quarto-r/reference/quarto_inspect.html) that among other things outputs the metadata.

 You might read the *lines* of the Markdown document using [`readLines()`](https://rdrr.io/r/base/readLines.html) or [`brio::read_lines()`](https://brio.r-lib.org/reference/read_lines.html), before resorting to regular expressions to identify the start and end of the frontmatter depending on its format.